CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/staff.md

 Your students will need you to **sign off their project ethics status**

-Please do encourage your students to go to the **Library Workshop, writing support activities and especially Poster Day**.
+Please do encourage your students to go to the **TB2 Library Workshop, writing support activities and especially Poster Day**.
 The dates are on the [unit schedule](index/#schedule-videos-and-materials) and you can find out more information about the events on the [Teaching Block 2 page](/tb_2/#timetabled-events-in-tb2)

 ## Marking the report